An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Time for the final stop of your week-long adventure in the Japanese Alps.

 The main drawcard in Matsumoto is the striking Matsumoto Castle.
 It earns its nickname of the “Crow Castle” due to its shiny black exterior.
-Like Himeji Castle, Matsumoto is one of the only twelve remaining original castles.
+Like Himeji Castle, Matsumoto is one of the only twelve remaining original castles in Japan.

 We saw quite a few castles after spending a month in Japan, and can say that this was without a doubt one of our favourites!